pvdabeel/prolog/Documentation/Handbook/15-doc-building.md

 - **Cache generation** — portage-ng includes its own md5-cache
   generator, so it does not depend on Portage's `egencache` or any other external tool to produce the cache files it reasons over.
-- **Dependency resolution and planning** — the prover, planner, and scheduler are entirely internal (see Chapters 8-12).
+- **Dependency resolution and ordering** — the prover and the ordering engine are entirely internal (see Chapters 8-12).
 - **Downloading** — source archive fetching, mirror selection, hash verification, and resume are handled by portage-ng's own download module (see [Download management](#download-management) below).